eleniel-mocna/CustomVariantCaller/README.md

 - Adding more information to the output variants
 - Making I/O classes parallel safe
 - Making multiple cores and running analysis in parallel
+- Add checks for missformed fasta and SAM files

 ## Some last words